www.weldreality.com.

 The

-a blanket order and hold the suppliers accountable.
+a blanket order, hold those suppliers accountable.

 [d] The Smith plant